Our Planning Enforcement Team investigate breaches of planning control.

 Addressing a breach of planning control without formal enforcement action is often the quickest and most cost effective way of achieving a satisfactory result.

-If the identified breach is minor and it can be resolved through negotiation or through the developers voluntarily compliance, the land owner will be given a chance to remedy the situation within an agreed time period.
+If the identified breach is minor and it can be resolved through negotiation or through the developers voluntarily compliance, the landowner will be given a chance to remedy the situation within an agreed time period.

 If the breach is serious, and there is no prospect of planning permission being granted and/or the landowner is unwilling to cease or remove it, we will take immediate enforcement action.

 It can take several weeks before an officer is able to visit the site as we contact the landowner to decide if the development requires permission, and whether permission might be granted.
+If formal enforcement action is required, it can take much longer.